This year marks my seventeenth trip to D.C. to join my voice with fellow advocates at the Alzheimer’s Advocacy Forum.

 The checklist looked good.
 Then Harold started asking about this and that...he thinks of everything.
 Of course, he’s the planner; I’m the seat-of-the-pants person.
 Eventually, he managed to think of something I’d forgotten.

 “What would you do without me?” he asked.

 “Go off half cocked all the time,” I admitted.

-By the time I headed out the door, it was raining, and the car clock told me that my timing was perfect to hit Kansas City right at rush hour on a Friday night.
-Oh brother.
+When I headed out the door, it was raining, and the car clock told me that my timing was perfect to hit Kansas City right at rush hour on a Friday night.
+Oh, brother.